 IAS 37 provisions and contingencies.
 You must know that you can only recognise a provision when it has an obligation, either legal or constructive, it is probable that there will be an out flow in money, and you can measure is reasonably accurately.

-This is definitely where the AAT are looking for competency, not perfection.
+Financial Statements is definitely an exam where the AAT are looking for competency, not perfection.

 Please don’t despair, we are looking for you to pass the exam, not get 100%!